The Wildlife Society Wildlife Policy and Programs implements the mission of TWS, working to ensure policies:

 - Enable wildlife professionals by supporting sufficient funding for wildlife conservation and providing them with the tools and resources that enhance their ability to conduct their work

 - Assist wildlife professionals by helping them achieve science-based management and conservation of wildlife populations and habitats.

 TWS’ Wildlife Policy and Programs covers a broad range of policy priorities related to wildlife research, management, and conservation.
 Program staff advance those priorities by communicating with Congress, the Administration, and relevant state, provincial and federal agencies, and preparing and facilitating the development of position statements, technical reviews, fact sheets, policy briefs, policy priority reference lists, and news articles.
 The Program also supports TWS Sections and Chapters with policy engagement in local or regional issues through the Conservation Affairs Network and its Policy Toolkit.

 Wildlife Policy and Programs staff are active participants on several coalitions focused on specific policy issues.
 Coalitions unify a diversity of organizations who have a shared goal on specific policy topics.
 Staff also develop and manage partnerships with governmental agencies and other non-governmental organizations to strengthen TWS’s voice and provide benefits to our members.

 Wildlife Policy Internship Program

-The Government Affairs & Partnerships program employs policy interns that are critical to advancing TWS policy priorities.
+The Wildlife Policy and Programs employs policy interns that are critical to advancing TWS policy priorities.
 Interns research policy issues, write policy news articles, participate in coalition meetings, attend Congressional hearings, and work directly with other TWS staff to provide benefits to our members.